mangam-02/Self-Supervised-Learning-for-Robot-Motion-Planning/README.md

 - **Timings are CPU, single sample at a time** (`device="cpu"`, B=1), so they measure per-problem latency, not throughput.
 Batched GPU inference would widen the network's advantage further.
 - **Warm CHOMP occasionally regresses a good trajectory** (5 and 3 trials).
 The line search guarantees monotone *cost* descent, but cost and geometric feasibility are not the same objective: a cheaper trajectory can be marginally in collision.
-- **Run A and Run B use different robots and obstacle distributions** and are not directly comparable to each other; only the methods within a run are.
+- **Run A and Run B use different obstacle distributions** (the robot is identical) and are not directly comparable to each other; only the methods within a run are.
 - **The remaining infeasible trials are not analyzed.** Whether the 6.6 % in Run B are genuine narrow-passage problems or dataset artifacts (start/goal pairs sampled too close to obstacles) is open.

 Full figure sets (crash-free rate, computation time, iterations, joint violations, smoothness,